tokio-rs/prost/README.md

 #### Enumerations

-All `.proto` enumeration types convert to the Rust `i32` type, so that unknown values may be decoded.
-Additionally, each `.proto` enumeration type gets a corresponding Rust `enum` type, with helper methods to convert `i32` field values to the enum type (if possible).
+All `.proto` enumeration types convert to the Rust `i32` type.
+Additionally, each enumeration type gets a corresponding Rust `enum` type, with helper methods to convert `i32` values to the enum type.
+The `enum` type isn't used directly as a field, because the Protobuf spec mandates that enumerations values are 'open', and decoding unrecognized enumeration values must be possible.

 #### Field Modifiers